DaluS/DaluS/README.md

 ![image](https://user-images.githubusercontent.com/11523050/234812252-3f2ee34e-6152-4328-9733-6918c8107d1e.png)
 * Under the direction of Stephane Laffite (CEA-DAM)

+ Inertial Confinement Fusion (ICF) is a method of achieving nuclear fusion, a process that powers the sun and other stars, by compressing and heating a small target of fuel to extremely high temperatures and pressures.
+The primary goal of ICF research is to create controlled, sustainable fusion reactions that release a large amount of energy, which can potentially provide a clean and virtually limitless source of power for various applications.
+ Those experiments create extreme conditions that mix many branches of physics and are thus hard to understand.
+Most approaches rely on heavy computer simulation, and while they give accurate results they do not necessarily bring comprehension.
+ My work has been to create a simple, highly reduced model, that could explain what properties and issues were central to tackle in the quest for fusion.
+Based on geometrical criteria, then on instability propagation and simple fluid mechanics properties, we show the link between initial heterogeneity and the compressed deformation of a target.
+We identify in a very simple numerical run the amount of orthoradial kinetic energy, which determines the efficiency of a fusion target.

 ### Tsunami-induced erosion
 ![image](https://user-images.githubusercontent.com/11523050/234810622-d9a98e50-8a1a-42a6-a15d-f6a0ae852001.png)
 * Under the direction of Denis Morichon (SIAME)

+We sometimes observe in geological sampling an unexpected layer of marine elements, far inland and not linked to anything else.
+It has been proven that those are markers of tsunamis, and their potential erosion and transport effects can dramatically impact any structure made to resist currents.
+It has been observed that under certain wave conditions, the pressure can transform a layer of ground into a liquified bed, changing the erosion effects and the wave dynamics.
+What are the conditions for such conditions to happen?
+What waves can generate such conditions, and where is it in the surf zone?
+What erosion patterns will it create?
+We investigate those properties through simple models and numerical 2D modelling..

 ![image](https://user-images.githubusercontent.com/11523050/234811048-d90e52b2-12db-4ab3-8675-5993f2a4d6df.png)
 *Criteria of sediment transport during a run-up/washdown event with a tsunami-type wave.*